753 Benenden School Open Day Top

 Farnborough Hill girls teach Latin at St Bernadette's Primary School

-Published by Farnborough Hill on Tuesday 19th of April 2011
+Published on isbi School News dated Tuesday 19th of April 2011

 For the past two years Farnborough Hill students have been visiting St Bernadette's Primary School in Farnborough once a week, in order to provide Year 5 and 6 children with a taste of Latin.
 Sixth Form Classics students, Ruth Simmons, from Fleet, and Francesca Pipkin, from Farnham, guided by their teacher, Danni O'Laoire, have taught pupils Latin using the Minimus scheme.
 This is a unique Latin course for younger children based on a real family who lived at Vindolanda in 100AD: Flavius, the fort commander, his wife Lepidina, their three children, assorted household slaves, their cat Vibrissa - and Minimus the mouse!